cwahn/efp/README.md

 There is a better option, copy-elision (Return Value Optimization and Named Return Value Optimization).
 It makes returning heavy data free.
 Unfortunately, copy-elision is not guaranteed but at the compiler's discretion.
 (Since, C++ 17 some of them are guaranteed.)

 EFP offers zero-copy, guaranteed copy-elision (RVO, NRVO) sequence types as solutions to the issue; `efp::StaticArray`, `efp::StaticVector`, `efp::DynamicVector`.
 Copy-elision of these types is guaranteed regardless of compiler and C++ standards.
+To be exact, these types could be copy-assigned but not copy-constructed.
 These types are also used as the default output types of mixed-type, n-ary operations.

 ### Type Agnostic APIs
 EFP accepts C-style array, `std::array`, `std::vector`, `efp::StaticArray`, `efp::StaticVector`, and `efp::DynamicVector` as sequence arguments.
 APIs are generic on these types, which means there is (almost)no need to care about sequence container type.